-Red chile pork tamales that are authentic Mexican through and through—sweet corn masa dough enveloping a richly spiced, knee-wobblingly tender pork filling.
-Consider yourself warned, though, you’re going to end up with a holy abundance of red chile pork filling, which is actually a godsend seeing as you can put it to lovely use tucked into tacos, plopped atop rice, or simply inhaled by the forkful.–David Leite
+These red tamales are authentic Mexican through and through—sweet corn masa dough envelops a richly spiced, knee-wobblingly tender pork filling.
+Consider yourself warned, though.
+You’re going to end up with a holy abundance of red chile pork filling, which is actually a godsend, seeing as you can put it to great use tucked into pork tacos, plopped on rice, or simply inhaled by the forkful.

-• Pork shoulder–You may see this labeled as Boston Butt at your store.
-They are the same cut.
+• Pork shoulder—You may see this labeled as Boston Butt at your store.
 Choose one that is well-marbled, as that will give you the most tender pork.

-• Guajillo chiles–This is the dried form of the mirasol pepper and is commonly used in Mexican cooking.
-They are available at some supermarkets and specialty grocers.
+• Guajillo chiles—These are the dried form of the mirasol pepper and are commonly used in Mexican cooking.
+They’re available at some supermarkets and specialty grocers.
 If you can’t find them, dried ancho chiles would be the best substitute.

-• Masa–This is treated ground corn flour and is available in most major supermarkets.
+• Masa—This is flour that comes from ground nixtamalized corn (treated with an alkali) and is available in most major supermarkets.
 It is commonly used for making corn tortillas for tacos or tortilla soup.

-• Corn husks–You will need about 32 husks for this recipe.
+• Corn husks—You’ll need about 32 husks for this recipe.
 A 1-pound bag contains between 80 and 100 husks.

-1. Shred the pork into strands.
-Discard any gristle and strain and reserve the cooking liquid.
+1. Shred the pork.
+Discard any gristle, strain, and reserve the cooking liquid.

 2. Toast the chiles in a hot skillet for about 30 seconds per side.
 Place in a bowl, cover with hot water, and let them soak for 30 minutes.

-6. Cover the corn husks with water.
-Soak until pliable, then remove from the water, separate the husks, and pat dry.
+1. Make the tamale dough.
+Mix together the masa and water, then add in the lard, baking powder, stock, and salt and mix well.
+Soak the corn husks in water until pliable then pat dry.
 Tear a few husks into 1/2-inch strips and tie a knot at the end to create ties for the tamales.

-Tamales are a Mexican dish made with tender masa dough and filling that’s steamed inside a corn husk until tender.
-They’re popular year-round, but particularly during the Christmas holidays.
-The masa dough can be filled with pork, beef, chicken, and even vegetarian fillings, as in these sweet potato tamales, are available.
+Tamales are a Mexican dish made with tender masa dough and filling steamed inside a corn husk until tender.
+They’re popular year-round, but particularly during the Christmas holidays, which makes them a great addition to holiday potluck menus.
+The masa dough can be filled with pork, beef, chicken, and even vegetables, as in these sweet potato tamales.

 What do you serve with tamales?

-The tamales themselves can be topped with mole, sour cream, salsa, a squeeze of lime juice, or cotija cheese.
-For side dishes, try serving them with refried beans, rice, or Mexican corn.
+These Mexican pork tamales can be topped with mole, sour cream, salsa, a squeeze of lime juice, and cotija cheese.
+If you’re looking for side dishes, try serving them with refried beans, rice, or Mexican corn.
+Don’t forget biscochitos for dessert.

 How do you eat a tamale?